NLEs - National Leaders Of Education

 Dr. Margaret Wilson - The King John School

-Margaret Wilson, Headteacher of The King John School, was selected as a National Leader of Education in July 2011.
-The King John School was awarded Outstanding by OFSTED across all categories in December 2013.
+Margaret Wilson, CEO of the Zenith Multi Academy Trust, was selected as a National Leader of Education in July 2011.
 She was appointed by her peers to one of the eight Regional Headteacher Boards as well as being on the boards of Pearson Education Limited and Anglia Ruskin University.
 Margaret received a CBE for services to Education in February 2019.

 Tania Perry - Robus MAT